 United were knocked out of the FA Cup quarter-finals by Leicester, leaving them with 18 appearances since Wembley reopened in 2007 and just eight games in the post-Ferguson period.

-Guardiola will have played 10 games there by the end of the month, and win over Chelsea who will make their 24th appearance there on Saturday, more than any other player will give him an 11th by the end of his fifth year at City.
+Guardiola will have played 10 games there by the end of the month, and a win over Chelsea - who will make their 24th appearance there on Saturday, more than any other player - will give him an 11th by the end of his fifth year at City.

 With City on the verge of winning the Premier League, an appearance in the capital in next season's Community Shield is almost assured, but beating Chelsea this weekend and ensuring more Wembley games than their main rivals will be particularly symbolic given the anniversary of the 2011 semi-final.